 Autonomous vehicles offer great promises for improving transportation safety and efficiency [1], [2], [3].
 However, with the current technology, they tend to be more conservative than the average human driver, leading to instances of confusion and frustration of human drivers when encountering an autonomous vehicle.
 For example, they may lose patience when an autonomous vehicle precautiously slows down for potential jaywalkers and try to overtake it dangerously.
 Additionally, slowing down could be misinterpreted by the potential jaywalkers as giving them the right of way; thus, encouraging them to cross the road.
-As a result, even though autonomous vehicles may directly cause fewer accidents than human drivers, their conservative behaviors and inconsistencies with local driving practices potentially lead to more accidents in the overall transportation networks since they induce more risky behaviors by other road users.
+As a result, even though autonomous vehicles may directly cause fewer accidents than human drivers, their conservative behaviors and inconsistencies with local driving practices potentially lead to more accidents in the overall transportation networks since they induce more risky behaviors by other road users, see the scenarios presented in [4] for additional information.

 In their early adoption, autonomous vehicles with different levels of autonomy and capabilities are likely to share the road with human drivers.
 This sharing problem results in a transportation network where agents with different levels of autonomy exhibit different behaviors under the same situation due to differences in perception, intent prediction and decision making.
-These inconsistencies may cause confusion among agents, as evidenced by many reported accidents where autonomous vehicles were hit from behind [4], [5].
+These inconsistencies may cause confusion among agents, as evidenced by many reported accidents where autonomous vehicles were hit from behind [5], [6].

-While recent efforts have been devoted to formalizing specifications of autonomous vehicles [6], [7], [8], the result of handling the inconsistency with human driving behaviors is not well understood.
-Further, existing approaches for handling both decision-making [9], [10], and incomplete perception [11] model the uncertainty in the environment as partially observable Markov decision processes (POMDPs) where the agents make decisions based upon their observations of these effects.
+While recent efforts have been devoted to formalizing specifications of autonomous vehicles [7], [8], [9], the result of handling the inconsistency with human driving behaviors is not well understood.
+Further, existing approaches for handling both decision-making [10], [11], and incomplete perception [12] model the uncertainty in the environment as partially observable Markov decision processes (POMDPs) where the agents make decisions based upon their observations of these effects.
 In practice, under these approaches it is not only difficult to find tractable solutions but they also focus on single agents interacting with uncontrollable environments.
-Even the task of verifying that the behavior induced by a given policy on a POMDP model satisfies a temporal logic specification is non-trivial [12].
+Even the task of verifying that the behavior induced by a given policy on a POMDP model satisfies a temporal logic specification is non-trivial [13].

 We are interested in the local interaction of agents, which involves coordinated planning across a system.
 When the agents coordinate, the planning problem can be expressed as the composition of subsystems.
-While each vehicle is capable of making decisions independent of the others' choices, they are often required to act in a manner that takes into account the joint action space [13].
+While each vehicle is capable of making decisions independent of the others' choices, they are often required to act in a manner that takes into account the joint action space [14].
 If we were to consider a composed system under the aforementioned approaches, the natural formal model is a decentralized POMDP.
-For even two agents, planning in such a framework is NEXP-complete [14] and thus completely intractable for any environment.
+For even two agents, planning in such a framework is NEXP-complete [15] and thus completely intractable for any environment.

 Therefore for agents to effectively plan when accounting for local interactions, they must make some planning assumptions.
-With two assumptions, agents can reduce the planning problem from a DEC-POMDP model to a joint, multiple-agent uncertain MDP, which can be formalized as a single uncertain MDP (uMDP) whose complexity is NPhard [15].
+With two assumptions, agents can reduce the planning problem from a decentralized POMDP (DEC-POMDP) model to a joint, multiple-agent uncertain MDP, which can be formalized as a single uncertain MDP (uMDP) whose complexity is NP-hard [16].